 The federal Fostering Connections to Success and Increasing Adoptions Act of 2008 (P.L.
-110-351) requires CPS to strive to identify and notify all adult relatives within 30 days of the child's removal.
+110-351) requires DCS to strive to identify and notify all adult relatives within 30 days of the child's removal.
 The notice gives the relatives the option to become the caregiver of the child.

-While kinship foster caregivers are in the licensing process, CPS assists the kinship foster caregiver to apply for Temporary Assistance to Needy Families (TANF) Cash Assistance (CA) for the children placed in their care.
-Once the kinship provider is licensed as a foster parent, the kinship foster caregiver is no longer eligible for TANF for the children placed in their care by CPS.
+Initially most kinship caregivers will be unlicensed.
+If they choose to become licensed foster parent, they will work with a licensing agency to complete the licensing process.
+While kinship foster caregivers are in the licensing process, DCS assists the kinship foster caregiver to apply for Temporary Assistance to Needy Families (TANF) for the children placed in their care through the DES, Family Assistance Administration (FAA).
+Once the kinship provider is licensed as a foster parent, the kinship foster caregiver is no longer eligible for TANF for the children placed in their care by DCS.

-Kinship foster caregivers may also receive non-financial services including child care, parent aide, respite care, case management, family assessment, transportation, housing search and relocation, supportive intervention and guidance counseling, emergency services, and additional services that CPS determines are necessary to meet the needs of the child and family.
+Kinship foster caregivers may also receive non-financial services including child care, parent aide, respite care, case management, family assessment, transportation, housing search and relocation, supportive intervention and guidance counseling, emergency services, and additional services that DCS determines are necessary to meet the needs of the child and family.